 The DNP Project Chair and Committee will provide guidance to the student on the development of the written proposal.
 Working with committee members regarding expectations throughout the process is expected.
-The development of the proposal will start during Design & Analysis for EBP Translational Science II course (NURS 7323) and throughout the Advanced Nursing Seminar course (NURS 7111).
+The development of the proposal will start during Science and Knowledge Translation and Implementation II course (NURS 7304) and throughout the Advanced Nursing Seminar course (NURS 7111).
 These courses are structured to include a variety of activities that will inform the implementation and design of their theory based, systems-level organization intervention.
 To develop the proposal, activities within the course are focused on the identification of the practice gap and practice question, the plan and conduct of an organizational/community assessment, and a review and synthesis of literature.